Health protocols go unheeded: Corona cases rise to over 38,741

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The number of confirmed COVID-19 cases across the country rose to 38,594 on Friday, as the federal and provincial governments’ repeated appeals and counseling to the people to strictly follow the health protocols have fallen on deaf ears.
-As many as 31 people dies on Friday with total toll reaching 833.
+ISLAMABAD: The number of confirmed COVID-19 cases across the country rose to 38,290 on Friday, as the federal and provincial governments’ repeated appeals and counseling to the people to strictly follow the health protocols have fallen on deaf ears.

 As many as 50 new cases were confirmed in Gujranwala, 47 Faisalabad, 32 Sialkot, 11 Rawalpindi, 10 Sheikhupura, eight Okara, five Rahim Yar Khan, four Narowal, three each in Mandi Bahauddin, Nankana Sahib and Vehari, two Kasur and one each from Bahawalpur, Chakwal, Chiniot, Gujrat, Jhang, Lodhran and Toba Tek Singh.